 Intended audience: Members of The Church of Jesus Christ of Latter-day Saints.

 The idea for this novel came from a simple but provocative question: If the earth lives the law of a celestial kingdom, fills the measure of its creation, and doesn’t break the law (D&C 88:25), what might a planet that doesn’t meet that standard be like?
 What might happen if natives of the earth attempted to colonize a law-breaking planet?
 Under such conditions, would they be able to rise to the measure of their creation?
 Would they even be able to survive?

-Read the free PDF or buy a professionally designed soft cover book and/or ebook at these retailers and others.
-Ebooks are priced at $0.99 or the equivalent in your currency.
+Read the free PDF.
+You can also download a free ebook or buy a professionally designed soft cover book and/or ebook at these retailers and others.

 Other books in the Dominion Over the Earth series:

 The Last Days’ quest for Zion promises to be so glorious, so challenging, and so extraordinary that stories speculating on it in a literal way have difficulty doing it justice.
 Apply a generous dose of fantasy, and what results are novels for Latter-day Saints by Katherine Padilla that will transport readers to a harrowing but hopeful alien future.